civican/legisinfo/44-1/bills/C-11/bill_text.md

   **(1)** If a person who is served with a notice of violation pays the penalty set out in the notice, they are deemed to have committed the violation and the proceedings in respect of it are ended.

+  **(1.1)** The Commission shall, in a timely manner, issue a decision with respect to subsection (1) confirming that the person is deemed to have committed the violation.

   **(2)** If a person who is served with a notice of violation makes representations in accordance with the notice, the Commission shall decide, on a balance of probabilities, after considering any other representations that it considers appropriate, whether the person committed the violation.
 If the Commission decides that the person committed the violation, it may

     impose the administrative monetary penalty set out in the notice, a lesser penalty or no penalty; and